This is a dramatically new direction for all of us at CCW due to the present health

 Climbing Train Kiln

-Added to our kiln yard in 2018 is our new Train Kiln (100+ cubic feet), a contemporary rendition of an ancient Anagama (tunnel or tube kiln).
+Added to our kiln yard in 2017 is our unique Climbing Train Kiln (100+ cubic feet), a contemporary rendition of an ancient Anagama (tunnel or tube kiln).
 This new design was introduced to the U.S. by John Neely of Utah State University, after a trip to Japan.
 A unique feature of this design is the fire box, known as a burry box, with an unusual stepped grate system on the bottom of the burry box.
 This is an exceptionally efficient wood-fired kiln that fires faster, with great fuel efficiency resulting in similar results of an Anagama in far less time and using far less energy.